julius-speech/grammar-kit/README.md

 ## Using grammar on Julius

+*Warning: An English acoustic model is needed to run the recognition grammars on Julius.
+Currently we have no English acoustic model available for free.
+Descriptions below are mere explanation of grammar specification in Julius.
+Sorry for inconvenience.*

 To use the grammar on Julius,

 - Remove `-d ngram` and `-v dictionary` options from its configuration, since they are N-gram files